The Denver Post: 20th century

+21st century

 In January 2001, MediaNews and E.W.
 Scripps, parent company of the now defunct Rocky Mountain News, entered into a joint operating agreement (JOA), creating the Denver Newspaper Agency, which combined the business operations of the former rivals.
 Under the agreement, the newsrooms of the two newspapers agreed to publish separate morning editions Monday through Friday, with the Post retaining a broadsheet format and the News using a tabloid format.

 They published a joint broadsheet newspaper on Saturday, produced by the News staff, and a broadsheet on Sunday, produced by the Post staff.
 Both newspapers' editorial pages appeared in both weekend papers.
 The JOA ended on February 27, 2009, when the Rocky Mountain News published its last issue.
 The following day, the Post published its first Saturday issue since 2001.

 The Post launched a staff expansion program in 2001, but declining advertising revenue led to a reduction of the newsroom staff in 2006 and 2007 through layoffs, early-retirement packages, voluntary-separation buyouts and attrition.
 The most recent round of announced buyouts occurred in June 2016.

 In 2013, just before legalization in Colorado, The Denver Post initiated an online media brand The Cannabist to cover cannabis-related issues.
 First led by Editor in Chief Ricardo Baca, the online publication has surged in popularity, beating the industry veteran High Times in September 2016.
 Thirty layoffs were announced for The Post in March 2018, according to the Denver Business Journal.

 Management by Digital First Media

-On September 7, 2011, John Paton – the CEO of Journal Register Company – was appointed CEO of MediaNews Group, replacing Singleton, who stayed on as the Post's publisher and CEO of MediaNews until his retirement in 2013.
+On September 7, 2011, John Paton, CEO of Journal Register Company, was appointed CEO of MediaNews Group, replacing Singleton, who stayed on as the Post's publisher and CEO of MediaNews until his retirement in 2013.
 He remains non-executive chairman of the organization.
 With the move, the Post also entered into an agreement with the newly created Digital First Media, led by Paton, that would provide management services and lead the execution of the company's business strategy in conjunction with Journal Register.
 Paton stepped down as CEO of Digital First in June 2015, and was succeeded by longtime MediaNews executive Steve Rossi.

 In the same announcement, the company said that it would no longer be seeking a sale.

-In 2017, The Denver Post announced that its headquarters were moving to its printing plant in North Washington, Adams County.
+In 2017, The Denver Post announced that its headquarters were moving to its printing plant in North Washington in Adams County, Colorado.